-Their sister website, which looks like it might be embroiderysuperdeal.com, has great paid deals.
+Their sister website, embroiderysuperdeal.com, has great paid deals.
 You can get a HUGE package of 200 free fonts for a very affordable price!
 (I’ve purchased this, and you can read more in my Embroidery Super Deal review.)

 11. Embroider This!

 While most of the free embroidery designs are for 4″x4″ hoops, there are several designs that fit larger hoops.
 I haven’t noticed their free design selection rotate much, but their designs are well-digitized and useful for my projects!

 Each zipped downloaded file includes the design in numerous machine formats, a color chart, and a picture file.
 This is SO helpful when trying to organize your embroidery files on your computer to be able to see a thumbnail.